gummikana/NoMoreMoney/rules.md

 [ ] Crash Track / Market Instability
 [ ] Reference cards
 [ ] Market Gold increasement table and rules
+[ ] There should always be 3 Loan cards visible...

 Introduction
 ============